msftsean/microsoft-devops-workshop/04_pipelines/02_jenkins/02_test_pipeline.md

 # Test Pipeline

-Once you have Jenkins up, it is safe to go ahead and deploy our test pipeline, which will deploy a pod template with our necessary build containers, and print some text.
+Once you have Jenkins up, it is safe to deploy our test pipeline, which will deploy a pod template with our necessary build containers, and print some text.

 1. Log in to Jenkins
 2. `cd examples` in this page's directory.